deBubz/StudyNotes/dsa/notes/w04/lec_notes.md

 **Fast exponentiation** calc `n^x` for large `n`

+slide 14

 **Merge so, k = 0rt** and **Quick sort** in the future

+> What is this master theorem for

 ## Recursion